toddamoda/pyyxellsfgffg/docs/source/references/contributing.rst

 #. `Gitter chat <https://gitter.im/pyxel-framework/community>`_: for real-time discussion

 For usage questions and bug reports we strongly prefer the use of GitLab issues over gitter chat.
-GitLab are more easily searchable by future users and so is more efficient for everyone's time.
+One of the main reasons for this is that GitLab issues are more easily searchable.
+This makes it more efficient for users to locate existing issues.
 Gitter chat is generally reserved for community discussion.

 All contributions, bug reports, bug fixes, documentation improvements,